Bruce McLaren: 24 Hours of Le Mans

 In 1965, McLaren and co-driver Ken Miles raced a Ford GT40 in the 24 Hour Race at Le Mans.
 The car was leading after 45 laps but retired due to gearbox failure.
 In 1966, McLaren and co-driver Chris Amon won the race in a Ford GT40, in a Ford 1-2-3 finish.
-The Ken Miles-Denny Hulme entry crossed the line first but travelled less distance due to the Le Mans style start.
+The Ken Miles-Denny Hulme entry crossed the line first but had travelled less distance due to the Le Mans style start.

 Career as a constructor

-McLaren was a competitive driver, but his legacy, the McLaren Racing Team, stems from his abilities as an analyst, engineer, and manager.
+McLaren was a competitive driver, but his legacy, the McLaren racing team, stems from his abilities as an analyst, engineer, and manager.
 In the early days of McLaren sports cars, McLaren was testing and as he drove out of the pits, he noticed the fuel filler access door was flapping up and down as he drove.
 The current aerodynamic thinking was that it should have been pressed more firmly in place as the speed of the car increased.
 Instead, it bounced more vigorously as the speed increased.
 Instantly, his frustration at the sloppy work changed and he had an insight.
-Stopping in the pits, he grabbed a pair of shears, and started cutting the bodywork away behind the radiator.
+Stopping in the pits, he grabbed a pair of shears and started cutting the bodywork away behind the radiator.
 Climbing back in the car, he immediately began turning lap times faster than before.

-Later he explained, I was first angry that the filler door hadn't been properly closed but then I began to wonder why it wasn't being pressed down by the airflow.
+Later, he explained, I was first angry that the filler door hadn't been properly closed but then I began to wonder why it wasn't being pressed down by the airflow.
 The only answer was that there had to be a source of higher pressure air under it than over it.
 From that session came the "nostrils" that have been a key McLaren design feature, including in the McLaren P1 road car.

 McLaren noticed that his team's cars were less innovative than the Chaparrals of rival driver/designer Jim Hall, but their superior reliability was rewarded by race and championship victories.
-That culture continued after his death and when Ron Dennis bought the team was reinforced by the lessons learned in his early career as a race mechanic.
+That culture continued after his death and, when Ron Dennis bought the team, was reinforced by the lessons learned in his early career as a race mechanic.

 Death

-Bruce McLaren died aged 32 when his Can-Am car crashed on the Lavant Straight just before Woodcote corner at Goodwood Circuit in England on 2 June 1970.
-He had been testing his new McLaren M8D when the rear bodywork came adrift at speed.
+Bruce McLaren died aged 32 when his McLaren M8D Can-Am car crashed on the Lavant Straight just before Woodcote corner at Goodwood Circuit in England on 2 June 1970.
+He had been testing the M8D when its rear bodywork came adrift at speed.
 The loss of aerodynamic downforce destabilised the car, which spun, left the track, and hit a bunker used as a flag station.

-Motorsport author Eoin Young said that Bruce McLaren had "virtually penned his own epitaph" in his 1964 book From the Cockpit.
+Motorsport author Eoin Young said that McLaren had "virtually penned his own epitaph" in his 1964 book From the Cockpit.
 Referring to the death of teammate Timmy Mayer, McLaren had written:

-McLaren was survived by his sisters Pat and Jan, wife Patty and daughter Amanda.
 He was buried at Waikumete Cemetery in Glen Eden.
+McLaren was survived by his wife, sisters and daughter, Amanda, who is a brand ambassador for McLaren and is one of the trustees of the Bruce McLaren Trust alongside her husband.
+His wife died in 2016.